BSIP Cataloguing Policy

 This policy is used in the cataloguing of all sources.

-In general the BSIP database includes all depictions of bowed stringed instruments.
+In general the BSIP database includes all depictions of bowed string instruments.
 It does not include wheel-based instruments such as the hurdy-gurdy, symphony, organistrum etc.

 - All original art dated 800 CE to the present regardless of medium;